 The Zulu parade is always the first thing on the day of Mardi Gras, traversing through uptown New Orleans on Tuesday morning.
 The krewe also throws a massive Lundi Gras Festival on Monday at Woldenberg Park that's free and open to all, featuring live music, delicious Cajun food, and the presentation of the parade characters.

 Le Krewe D'Etat is a favorite since 1996 that rolls on the Friday before Mardi Gras.
-The groups aim is to revive the satirical style that was a part of the event's tradition, and its name means “Live to Ride, Ride to Live.”
-Each year's theme is kept secret until parade day, when members pass out D'Etat Gazette, which has descriptions of the floats and other krewe information and images.
+The group's aim is to revive the satirical style that was a part of the event's tradition, and its motto is “Live to Ride, Ride to Live.”
+Each year's theme is kept secret until parade day when members pass out D'Etat Gazette, which has descriptions of the floats and other krewe information and images.

 Krewe D'Etat eschews the idea of a parade king and instead chooses a dictator each year, whose identity is never revealed to the public.
 The D'Etat parade is one of the most highly anticipated events of Mardi Gras, and the krewe always lampoons a politician, business mogul, or other public figures during their procession.